mirrec/how_do_i_code/readme.md

-# SampleProject
+# Sample Ruby on Rails Project

-* this is small sample from our real project called Uniliga
-* sample covers player league requesting process
+This is a small sample from a project I participated in called Uniliga.
+The sample covers the process of requesting a league by a player
- * from controller, models, emails, services to view
-* tests for all objects (services, models, emails) and end to end tests

-## About project
+## About the Project

-* Uniliga is a place for players of tennis, bedminton, squash, etc. who want to play but have nobody to play with
+Uniliga is a place for players of tennis, bedminton, squash, etc. who want to play but have nobody to play with.
-* Player makes registration, send league request for his favourite sport
-* After paying a fee players are split to groups and leagues according to their experience and league history
+The overeall process is simple.
+After registration and paying a fee, players can apply for any the existing leagues for their favorite sport and be assigned to them according to their experience and league history.

+## Contents

+* controllers
+* models
+* mailers
+* services
+* views
+* tests (unit tests for services, models abd emails) and end to end tests

 ## How do I code

+These are some guidelines I try to follow:

-* I try to have slim controllers and models as well
+* controllers and models are slim
-* I put logic to pure ruby objects (services)
- * single responsibility principle
- * tell don't ask
+* business logic in pure Ruby objects (services), single responsibility principle, tell don't ask
-* ActiveRecord is only input (for reading data) and output (for storing data) with defined interface
+* using ActiveRecord as a persitence only layer - for input (reading data) and output (storing data) with defined interface
-* I try to have all views (application, emails) very dummy and simple
+* views (action views as well as e-mail templates) are very dummy and simple

-## How do I test
-* tests for models do load hole application
+* loading the whole application when testing models and doing end-to-end tests
-* services are tested in isolation without rails
+* services tested in isolation without loading the application, using stubs and mocks
- * stubs, mocks
-* end to end tests (request) verify that small parts work (fit) together
+* end-to-end tests (request tests) to verify that small parts work (fit) together

-## Why do I do it like that ?
+Some gains I get from following these guidelines:

-* lots of small objects with one responsibility are better than small objects of lot of code with a lot of responsibility
+* easier maintenance: lots of small objects with one responsibility are better than one big object with a lot of code and a lot of responsibility
 * better architecture
 * fewer bugs
 * interfaces (object borders) are well defined
-* it is much easier to swap some object for an other if I want change something
+* it is much easier to swap some object for another if I want to change something
 * only few request tests are needed
 * unit testing is much easier
-* tests that do not load rails are extremely fast
+* tests that do not load the whole Rails stack are extremely fast

 ## Example

-Interaction between model and service objects
+Interaction between model and service objects:

 ```ruby
 class SeasonTicket < ActiveRecord::Base